 trying it out:

-My eating habits continued to stay the same throughout college, and it wasn’t until moving to Vancouver that I considered changing up my diet.
-My roommate wanted to try eating vegan for 30 days just to see what it was like, and she needed some emotional support.
-My other roommate at the time was Belgian, and the idea of giving up cheese was pretty much out of the question for her, so it was up to me to be that support.
-I said “I’ll try anything once”, and a few days later we started.
-I had absolutely no intentions of sticking with this diet after the 30 days was up, but I was willing to give it a fair try for my friend.
+My eating habits continued to stay the same throughout college, and it wasn’t until moving to Vancouver when I was 20 that I considered changing up my diet.
+My roommate wanted to try eating vegan for 30 days just to see what it was like, and she needed some emotional support, so I agreed to try it out alongside her.
+I had absolutely no intentions of sticking with this lifestyle after the 30 days was up, but I was willing to give it a try for my friend.

-I don’t remember much about those first few vegan weeks except for that I was very, very hungry.
-I didn’t do any research before I started.
-I thought that the vegan lifestyle was a sad way to live and that vegans are probably sad too, and I most likely couldn’t eat anything but bland food and lettuce, so I didn’t– I had very low expectations.
-My food was tasteless and low in nutrition because that’s genuinely how I thought vegans ate!
+I don’t remember much about those first few weeks of eating vegan except for that I was very, very hungry.
+I didn’t do any research before I started and had low expectations, therefore my food was tasteless and low in nutrition because that’s genuinely how I thought vegans ate!
 I distinctly remember eating lots of rice cakes covered in peanut butter because I was starving and didn’t think I could eat bread… what a life!
 (I don’t think I’ve eaten a rice cake since)

-Then the halfway mark of our 30 day experiment hit, and I realised that if I was going to make it out of this alive, I had to make some changes, so I started doing a bit of research.
-I discovered that (most) bread IS in fact vegan (hallelujah!), and many other delicious foods too, so I visited a couple of vegan restaurants in my city and cooked some plant based recipes I found online.
-I have to say, I was pretty surprised at how much I liked these meals!
+Then the halfway mark of our 30 day experiment hit, and I realised that if I was going to make it out of this alive I had to make some changes, so I started doing a bit of research.
+I discovered that most bread is actually vegan, and many other delicious foods too, so I visited a couple of vegan restaurants in my city and cooked some plant-based recipes I found online.

 So, that was it for me.
-No more animals in this bod- ever.
+No more animals in this body – ever.

 sticking with it: